Some of the numbers presented in this website may not be the most recent available

-Denmark is part of Scandinavia, south of Sweden and Norway in the Baltic and North Seas.
-It has a land border on the south with Germany.
+Denmark is part of Scandinavia.
+It lies south of Sweden and Norway in the Baltic and North Seas and has a land border on the south with Germany.
 The Kingdom of Denmark includes the Faroe Islands and Greenland.

 Evidence for settlements date back 12,000 years with northern tribal people beginning to migrate to Denmark in 500 BC, later trading with the Roman Empire.
-Danish tribes emerged in the 3rd century and by 737 AD a kingdom had been established with Danish Vikings settling in England and France.
+Danish tribes emerged in the 3rd century and by 737 AD a kingdom had been established.
+Danish Vikings settled in England and France.

-By the 10th century it ruled large areas outside modern Denmark and began to trade with the Holy Roman Empire.
+By the 10th century the country ruled large areas outside modern Denmark and began to trade with the Holy Roman Empire.
 In 1397 the Kalmar Union with Norway and Sweden was enacted.
-Denmark dominated the union and Sweden eventually seceded in 1523.
+Dominated by Denmark, Sweden eventually seceded in 1523.
 Its power then steadily declined and it had to surrender much of its territory.

-Denmark consists of the peninsula of Jutland and 1,419 islands above 100 sq m.
-Of these 74 are inhabited with the largest being Zealand (where the capital is located), the North Jutlandic Island and Funen.
-The island of Bornholm is east of the rest of the country in the Baltic Sea.
+Denmark consists of the peninsula of Jutland and 1,419 islands (>100 sq m).
+Of these 74 are inhabited, the largest being Zealand (where the capital is located), the North Jutlandic Island and Funen.
+The island of Bornholm lies to the east in the Baltic Sea.

-The country is very flat with an average height of 31m.
+The country is flat with an average relief of 31m.
 The highest natural point is Møllehøj at 171m.
 The terrain is rolling plains and the coastline is sandy.
 Once extensively forested, it is now largely arable land.

 Oil consumption has been declining since 1970 as a result of fuel substitution and conservation strategies.
 Meanwhile gas consumption has grown but is now flat as new means to generate electricity, especially wind, are being used.

-Denmark became an oil exporter in 1998 but now needs to import oil and Globalshift believes it will soon need to import gas to meet demand.
+Denmark became an oil exporter in 1998 but now needs to import oil and gas since 2016 and 2019 respectively.

 DENMARK